2718e/codetest-wealthincome/README.md

 Remaining tasks

 - connect to an actual database instead of a mock
-- implement savings factor
+- implement predicitors and other metrics
-- implement a predictor
+- more error checking e.g. is uploaded file correct format
 - add unit tests